kellpossible/blog/content/adventures/037-FreerideInRacha.md

 {{ img(path="photos/freeride-in-racha/20210628_191513.jpg", caption="Valley near Shovi") }}

 After the mountaineering trip on [Tetnuldi with Ryan](../two-times-on-tetnuldi) in the Summer, we headed to Racha and spent some time car camping and hiking with our friends Jaimo and Tako, and Snowy the puppy near Glola and Shovi.
 Shovi has some magnificent and haunting abandoned soviet era buildings, one of them is rumoured to be Stalin's Dacha (country house).
-We found ourselves pulling into the village of Ghebi in the late afternoon, and began searching for a place where we could stay.
+Our friends Oliver and Natia, as well as Ryan were all going to be in Oni soon, so we drove there to meet them and all hung out on the grass together next to the river.
+Following this, Oliver, Natia, Jaimo, Tako and ourselves decided to re-enter the realm of upper Racha, and we found ourselves pulling into the village of Ghebi in the late afternoon, and began searching for a place where we could stay.

 {{ img(path="photos/freeride-in-racha/20210628_221848.jpg", caption="'Stalin's Dacha'") }}